-- In a large bowl, whisk 2 tablespoons of oil with 2 tablespoons of balsamic and the minced shallot.
+- In a large bowl, whisk 2 TB of oil with 2 TB of balsamic and the minced shallot.
 Add the lettuce and pears.
 Taste and adjust seasoning as needed before dividing the salad among 6 individual plates.
 Top each plate with cheese and pecans.
 Serve immediately.

 Homemade Cranberry Sauce